yassh-pandey/project-management/README.md

 10) Responsive, so works well on popular mobile device’s viewport.

 11) Implement security and protect data integrity using Cloud Firestore security rules.

-The dashboard will show all the project management actions that have been submitted and the projects that have been approved will be shown with a green tick on the top.
-All this will appear in a card layout.

-To ensure that only registered users are able to able to access the portal, a login feature is required.
-The users can login using their respective registered email addresses and secured passwords.

-The web-app must enable the users to post their ideas.
-The ideas will be collected using HTML form element and on a button click event, the submission process will begin.
-The data thus collected will be successfully posted to the back-end database server (Firebase Firestore in our case).

-Redux is used to handle the application's state.

-React router is used for single page application routing.(more efficient)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).